statgenetics/statgen-courses/README.md

 ## Convert (roughly) from MS Word to Notebook

-Commands below will provide a rough conversion from Word file to Notebook file:
+Commands below will provide a rough conversion from `docx` file (`doc` files will not work!) to Notebook file:

 ```bash
 pandoc -s exercise.docx -t markdown -o exercise.md